Cohabitation (Living Together)

-- Any claim must be made no later than one year after the cohabitation comes to an end.
+- Any claim must be made in court no later than one year after the cohabitation comes to an end.
+This is an important deadline and early advice is essential.

 - The Court may order payment of a capital sum or a periodical payment in respect of care for any children.

-- If your partner has died during your relationship (and while you are still living together), you may be entitled to make certain claims on their estate
+- If your partner has died during your relationship (and while you were still living together), you may be entitled to make certain claims on their estate.

-- You can only make a claim if they died intestate (without a will)
+- You can only make a claim if they died intestate (without a will covering part or all of the estate).

 - Any claim against that estate must be made within 6 months from the date of death.